 The Sound Choice Pharmaceutical Institute also provides what appear to be some alarming apparant associations between autism and vaccinations that contain aborted fetal tissue.
 Learn about those that parents are most concerned about and those that professionals have warned about.

-Typically, the most commonly refused vaccine is the MMR.
+Typically, the most commonly refused vaccine is the Measles, Mumps and Rubella (MMR) due to the speculation that autism and vaccinations like this one are potentially correlated.
 This became a huge controversy after Andrew Wakefield conducted research claiming that it was linked not only to autistic disorder, but also medical conditions commonly found in diagnosed children.

 Although, the results of his research have been discounted and withdrawn due to what was determined to be a conflict of interest, find out why he made these claims and what others are saying about his research.